Sending Metrics#

 See also

 Metrics have to be registered before use.
-For satellite this can be done via:
+For satellites this can be done via:

-A metric can then be send using the STAT macros:
+This metric can then be sent using the STAT macros:

 STAT("NAME", get_metric_value());